 Acupuncture activates the body’s ability to heal itself.
 From thousands of years of observation, Traditional Chinese Medicine has evolved into an art and science of balancing, unblocking and stimulating the energies of the body.
 From a biomedical perspective, when a needle is inserted in to the skin, the body responds with multiple effects.
 The circulation to the area increases, inflammation is decreased, and muscles release their tension just to name a few responses.

-A: A small percentage of patients report increased pain the first day following their first treatment.
-The acupuncture treatment attempts to align the spinal cord by relaxing muscles on both sides of the injured area and encouraging the spin to align itself.
+A: Many patients experience relief after the first treatment.
+A small percentage of patients report increased pain the day following their first treatment.
+The acupuncture treatment attempts to align the spinal cord by relaxing muscles on both sides of the injured area and encouraging the spine to align itself.
 This realignment sometimes causes soreness that usually lasts 1 day.
 Often by the following day, the pain will have significantly decreased, and as the week progresses, the pain may slowly return as the muscles attempt to pull the spine back out of alignment.
-Most patients, however, especially those who are undergoing other therapies, simply skip the painful day and proceed as mentioned above.
+Typically a series of treatments is most beneficial as there is a cumulative effect when the patient receives multiple acupuncture treatments.